Hoh Rainforest

 IMG_38742.jpg

 The cedars are part of the 274-acre Don Bonker Cedar Grove, situated in the middle section of the island.
-As they have for nearly 1,000 years, these giants rise as titans in a forest of dense vegetation.
-A very short loop trail takes hikers into a small section of the Grove, crossing trees in various states of growth and decomposition.
+As they have for nearly 1,000 years, these giants rise like titans in a forest of dense vegetation.
+A very short loop trail takes hikers into a small section of the grove, crossing trees in various states of growth and decomposition.
 Some of the oldest specimens testify to ancient fires that burned through here long ago.

 The largest and most impressive trees, however, are not located near the official trail but rather about 1/4 of a mile south in a stand that clings to a hillside.
 The massive cedars in pictures three and five both grow in this region and are among the absolute largest.
-Getting close to them is difficult, however, because it requires difficult bushwhacking.
+Getting close to them is difficult, however, because it requires intense bushwhacking.

 IMG_38512-2.jpg